bonniepeng2002/Bloomi/BLOOMI-LOG.md

     - everything actually works!!!!!
 - On successful Add Plant, snackbar is displayed for 1.5s before going back to Garden
 - User is now kept logged in once they log in once

+## Jan 6
+- Added a Splash Screen for the app
+    - Activated on launch
+    - Determines if the user needs to log in or if the user is already signed in
+    - Moves user to appropriate page
+- Created settings menu
+    - user can change email, password, and log out
+    - user can toggle notifications
+    - user can send feedback / bug reports
+    - user can learn more about the app
+- Inflated the menu option to be ON THE SAME actionbar as the app title!!

 ## TODO:
 - create more error types for logging in: user does not exist, incorrect password
 - set up notifications based on the times indicated by the user
-- make login page disappear faster since user is already logged in
-- when signing up, passwords must match
+- redesign Add Plant activity to look like Plant Card View
 - make edit plant activity that's connected to db
 - make dashboard based on db
-- make settings menu activity
-    - logout
-    - notifications
-    - bug reports
-    - contact
-    - about
-    - permissions
 - make logo
 - research and apply UI design principles
 - testing app